TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 ## Application of the $LU$ decomposition

 One way to measure the performance of an algorithm is counting the number of arithmetic operations\footnote{In some books they use the word flop (floating point operations).} that are necessary for solving a problem.
 By arithmetic operations we will take into account sums, products, multiplications and divisions.
-Suppose that we want to solve the linear system $A\vect{x}=\vect{b}$ by taking the augmented matrix $[ A | \vect{b}]$, finding an echelon form with the same solution set, and then using backward substitution.
+Suppose that we want to solve the linear system $A\mathbf{x}=\mathbf{b}$ by taking the augmented matrix $[ A | \mathbf{b}]$, finding an echelon form with the same solution set, and then using backward substitution.

 In the worst-case scenario, for a $3\times 3$ matrix $A$, ($3\times 4$ augmented matrix), we need the following number of arithmetic operations:
 <ul>